elegant-scipy/elegant-scipy/markdown/ch6.markdown

 with often striking results.

 The degree of a node is the number of edges touching it.
 For example, if a node is connected to five other nodes in a graph, its degree is 5.
-(Sometimes we will differentiate between out-degree and in-degree, when edges have a "from" and "to".)
+(Later, we will differentiate between out-degree and in-degree, when edges have a "from" and "to".)